Frequently Asked Questions

 12. Can I take all of my pre-requisites at Red Rocks?

-Many pre-requisite courses for the PA Program are offered at RRCC although a baccalaureate degree is required for entry into the PA Program.
+All pre-requisite courses for the PA Program are offered at RRCC although a baccalaureate degree is required for entry into the PA program.
 Visit the Admission/Application link for a complete list of required pre-requisites.

-13. Is it possible to obtain advanced standing for coursework received as part of a professional program (such as M.D.)?
+13. Is it possible to obtain advanced standing for coursework received as part of a professional program (such as RN, M.D.,Chiropractic)?

-No advanced standing is given for any course required by the RRCC Physician Assistant curriculum.
+No advanced standing is given for any course required within the RRCC Physician Assistant curriculum.
+All 120 credits of the PA curriculum must be completed to meet the requirements for graduation.

 14. Is it possible to start the program at anytime other than August?